Omega-3 Supplements: An Introduction

 What the Science Says

-Experts agree that fish rich in omega-3 fatty acids should be included in a heart-healthy diet.
+Evidence suggests that seafood rich in omega-3 fatty acids should be included in a heart-healthy diet.
 However, omega-3s in supplement form have not been shown to protect against heart disease.

-- Epidemiological studies done more than 30 years ago noted relatively low death rates due to cardiovascular disease in Eskimo populations with high fish consumption.
-Since then, much research has been done on fish and heart disease.
-The results provide strong, though not conclusive evidence that people who eat fish at least once a week are less likely to die of heart disease than those who rarely or never eat fish.
+- Epidemiological studies done more than 30 years ago noted relatively low death rates due to cardiovascular disease in Eskimo populations with high seafood consumption.
+Since then, much research has been done on seafood and heart disease.
+The results provide moderate evidence that people who eat seafood at least once a week are less likely to die of heart disease than those who rarely or never eat seafood.

-- The 2010 edition of the Federal Government’s Dietary Guidelines for Americans includes a new recommendation that adults eat 8 or more ounces of seafood (fish or shellfish) per week because it provides a range of nutrients, including omega-3 fatty acids.
+- The Federal Government’s Dietary Guidelines for Americans, 2010 includes a new recommendation that adults eat 8 or more ounces of a variety of seafood (fish or shellfish) per week because it provides a range of nutrients, including omega-3 fatty acids.
 (Smaller amounts are recommended for young children.)
-The Dietary Guidelines report notes that eating the recommended amount of seafood is associated with reduced heart disease deaths.

-- Many studies have evaluated the effects of omega-3 supplements on heart disease risk.
-In these studies, researchers compared the number of cardiovascular events (such as heart attacks or strokes) or the number of deaths in people who were given omega-3 supplements with those in people who were given inactive substances (placebos) or standard care.
+- Many studies have evaluated the effects of supplements rich in EPA and DHA, such as fish oil, on heart disease risk.
+In these studies, researchers compared the number of cardiovascular events (such as heart attacks or strokes) or the number of deaths in people who were given the supplements with those in people who were given inactive substances (placebos) or standard care.
 Most of these studies involved people who already had evidence of heart disease.
 A smaller number of studies included people with no history of heart disease.
-The results of individual studies were inconsistent; some indicated that omega-3s were protective, but others did not.
+The results of individual studies were inconsistent; some indicated that the supplements were protective, but others did not.
 In 2012, two groups of scientists conducted meta-analyses of these studies; one group analyzed only studies in people with a history of heart disease, and the other group analyzed studies in people both with and without a history of heart disease.
-Neither meta-analysis found convincing evidence of a protective effect of omega-3s.
+Neither meta-analysis found convincing evidence of a protective effect.

-- There are several reasons why omega-3 supplements may not help to prevent heart disease even though a diet rich in fish apparently does.
-Eating fish a few times a week might provide enough omega-3s to protect the heart; more may not be better.
-Some of the benefits of fish may result from people eating it in place of less healthful foods.
-There is also evidence that people who eat fish have generally healthier lifestyles, and these other lifestyle characteristics may be responsible for the lower incidence of cardiovascular disease.
+- There are several reasons why supplements that contain EPA and DHA may not help to prevent heart disease even though a diet rich in seafood may.
+Eating seafood a few times a week might provide enough of these omega-3s to protect the heart; more may not be better.
+Some of the benefits of seafood may result from people eating it in place of less healthful foods.
+There is also evidence that people who eat seafood have generally healthier lifestyles, and these other lifestyle characteristics may be responsible for the lower incidence of cardiovascular disease.

-A 2012 systematic review concluded that the types of omega-3s found in fish and fish oil are modestly helpful in relieving symptoms of rheumatoid arthritis.
+A 2012 systematic review concluded that the types of omega-3s found in seafood and fish oil may be modestly helpful in relieving symptoms of rheumatoid arthritis.
 In the studies included in the review, many of the participants reported that when they were taking fish oil they had briefer morning stiffness, less joint swelling and pain, and less need for anti-inflammatory drugs to control their symptoms.

-A moderate amount of evidence suggests that consuming adequate amounts of omega-3 fatty acids, especially DHA, during pregnancy and breastfeeding is associated with improvements in infant health, such as brain and eye development.
-The Dietary Guidelines for Americans recommend that women who are pregnant or breastfeeding consume at least 8 ounces but no more than 12 ounces of seafood each week and not eat certain types of fish that are high in mercury—a toxin that can harm the nervous system of a fetus or young child.
+The nutritional value of seafood is particularly important during early development.
+The Dietary Guidelines recommend that women who are pregnant or breastfeeding consume at least 8 ounces but no more than 12 ounces of seafood each week and not eat certain types of seafood that are high in mercury—a toxin that can harm the nervous system of a fetus or young child.

 Diseases of the Brain and the Eye